 History of Ottawa 67’s

-The Ontario Hockey Association Major Junior A Series made it known to the Ottawa area that they were eager to expand to the Nation’s Capital in lieu of the construction of the J. Benson Centre as part of Ottawa’s centennial projects.
+The Ontario Hockey Association Major Junior A Series made it known to the Ottawa area that they were eager to expand to the Nation’s Capital in lieu of the construction of the Civic Centre as part of Ottawa’s centennial projects.
 On February 16, 1967, the City of Ottawa was awarded a franchise.

 Three parties submitted applications for the team, a group comprised of local businessmen -Bill Cowley, Howard Darwin, and Bill Touhey, as well as Alderman Howard Henry- was successful in bringing Major Junior A hockey to Ottawa for the 1967-68 season.
 Before the first season began, however, Bill Touhey stepped aside and local sportswriter, Jack Kinsella, became one of the owners.

 The owners chose to recognize the year of entry into to league, which was one of the first hockey leagues organized in Canada in the early 1890’s, by naming the club the Ottawa 67’s.

 The 67’s would play in the 10-team league that first season, along with Hamilton Red Wings, Kitchener Rangers, London Nationals, Montreal Junior Canadiens, Niagara Falls Flyers, Oshawa Generals, Peterborough Petes, St. Catharines Black Hawks, and Toronto Marlboroughs.

 On April 17, 1967, Bill Long, a long-time coach and general manager of the Barrie Flyers, was named the first coach of the 67’s.